Another offering in an occasional series about travel and travel photography. This post features The Marriott Ranch in Hume, VA.

 It does not.

-Even for an ascetic non-dairy eating, vegetarian, tree hugging type like me, this was an event to remember.
+Even for an ascetic, non-dairy eating, vegetarian, tree hugging type like me, this was an event to remember.
 It made my wife proud to see me leave my culinary comfort zone and venture into the wilds of Chef O’Connell’s world.
+Raw pigeon?
+Bring it on!
+It was a dinng experience we would not soon, if ever, forget.

 The next morning arrived all too soon.

 Experienced travelers today will know that a stay at a Marriott facility can be a rather spartan experience.
-Well, it all started here.
+It all started here.
 Clean, simple, utilitarian.
-The J. Willard Marriot signatur experience.
+The J. Willard Marriot signature experience.
 Add WiFi and a semi-soft pillow and that’s the Marriott of today.
 Not far removed from the Inn at Fairfield Farm.
 What you need, but little more.
-The single concession to modernity at the Inn is the Common Room, where you’ll find a few board games, magazines (notably ‘Wine’ and ‘Virginia Horseman’ ) and a flat screen connected to satellite TV.
+The single concession to modernity at the Inn is the Common Room, where you’ll find a few board games, magazines (notably ‘Wine’ and ‘Virginia Horseman’ ) and a flat screen connected to a satellite.
 With the exception of updated appliances, much at the Inn is like it may have been when J. Willard bought the place.

 As we walked, I looked up.
 Time and light was fading.